Solo Leveling: Sung Family

 Sung Jin-woo is the protagonist of the series.
-Originally a famously weak E-Rank Hunter, he gets the chance of a lifetime when he is selected as a Player by the System and is able to grow in strength without limit.
+Originally known as the weakest E-Rank South Korean Hunter, he gets the chance of a lifetime when he is selected as a Player by Mysterious System.
 Taking advantage of his new power, Jin-woo rises up to become far stronger than the National Level Hunters.
 Eventually, he learns that he became a Player because the Shadow Monarch Ashborn chose to train him as a successor to fight in the war between the Rulers and the Monarchs.
 He ultimately marries the S-Rank Hunter Cha Hae-in and has a son, Suho, who inherits some of his powers.

 In the sequel series Ragnarok, Jin-woo leaves Earth to join forces with the Rulers in a new war against the Itarim, beings who seek to take over the universe, but not before sealing Suho's memories and powers so he can live a normal life.
 When the Itarim's invasions eventually reach Earth, he tasks Beru to unseal Suho's memories and powers and train him to defend Earth from the new war.